 - Live performances

 Although you may decide to leave out these sources from your reference list, you should always collect all the information in your preliminary bibliography.
 As well, you will need to provide enough information within your paper to guide your reader to the source.
-Although the Chicago/Turabian author-date style does not require you to include them in the reference list, you can include them if you feel it will help bolster your research.
+Although Chicago style citations do not require you to include them in the reference list, you can include them if you feel it will help bolster your research.
 And, of course, always follow your instructor’s instructions!